jackmaden/philosophybreak/src/pages/articles/stoicism-and-emotion-dont-repress-your-feelings-reframe-them/index.md

 If we do so, it is not just a case of poor judgment, it is total _lack_ of judgment: we are going straight from ‘first movement’ to emotion without applying any tempering use of reason whatsoever.

-We must therefore ensure we take time to pause and reflect before making a judgment.
+We must therefore ensure we take time to pause and reflect before leaping to action.

+We should accept our feelings as they arise; take stock, bring virtue to mind; and _then_ act.

 Seneca puts it well when he says “The greatest remedy for anger is delay”, and:

 >If you want to determine the nature of anything, entrust it to time: when the sea is stormy, you can see nothing clearly.